History of Lorentz transformations: Lorentz (1892, 1895)

 where x* is the Galilean transformation x-vt.
 Except the additional γ in the time transformation, this is the complete Lorentz transformation.
 While t is the "true" time for observers resting in the aether, t′ is an auxiliary variable only for calculating processes for moving systems.
 It is also important that Lorentz and later also Larmor formulated this transformation in two steps.
 At first an implicit Galilean transformation, and later the expansion into the "fictitious" electromagnetic system with the aid of the Lorentz transformation.
 In order to explain the negative result of the Michelson–Morley experiment, he (1892b) introduced the additional hypothesis that also intermolecular forces are affected in a similar way and introduced length contraction in his theory (without proof as he admitted).
-The same hypothesis was already made by George FitzGerald in 1889 based on Heaviside's work.
+The same hypothesis had been made previously by George FitzGerald in 1889 based on Heaviside's work.
 While length contraction was a real physical effect for Lorentz, he considered the time transformation only as a heuristic working hypothesis and a mathematical stipulation.

 In 1895, Lorentz further elaborated on his theory and introduced the "theorem of corresponding states".
 This theorem states that a moving observer (relative to the ether) in his "fictitious" field makes the same observations as a resting observers in his "real" field for velocities to first order in v/c.
 Lorentz showed that the dimensions of electrostatic systems in the ether and a moving frame are connected by this transformation:

 For solving optical problems Lorentz used the following transformation, in which the modified time variable was called "local time" (Ortszeit) by him:

 With this concept Lorentz could explain the Doppler effect, the aberration of light, and the Fizeau experiment.